 3G: Up to ten times faster than GPRS, 3G is perfect for browsing, tweeting and checking Facebook.

-3.5G: (Also known as HSPA), this new technology sped things up once again, making it easy to use apps and download music and videos to your phone.
-There’s also HSPA+, which is great for HD film streaming.
+3.5G: (Also known as HSPA), this sped things up once again, making it easy to use apps and download music and videos to your phone.
+There’s also HSPA+ — great for HD film streaming.

 4GEE: Gives you superfast, super reliable internet wherever you are.
 This was the first step in change in the evolution of mobile communications.

-5G: The next generation of mobile network technology.
-We’re giving you a super reliable service in busier places at faster speeds than 4G.
-You'll enjoy faster speeds and better quality.
+5G: The next generation of mobile network technology offers a more reliable service in busier places at faster speeds than 4G.
+More about 5G